info201b-au2022/project-justinmlc/docs/p01-proposal.md

 ## Research Questions
-1. How does mental health and the quality of sleep correlate among university students?
+1. "Does longer duration of studying lead to a higher GPA"

 **Explanation:** This question is important because it shapes the entirety of our research.
 The datasets we collected involve these topics and it is important to figure out the relationship.
-This research could help out these college students and find a way to be able to better their learning experience.
+This research could help out these college students and find a way to be able to better their learning experience and potentially further their grade.

-2. What is the relationship between sleep duration and academic performance for university students for online learning during the COVID-19 pandemic?
+2. What is the relationship between sleep duration and fear of COVID-19 for university students for online learning during the COVID-19 pandemic?

 **Explanation:** Specifically during the pandemic, online learning was very tiring and overwhelming for many students.
 Diving deeper into the study can help show how much of a toll this adjustment played on the students.